Africa

 From the airstrip you will be transferred to your tented camp for your exciting overland 'glamping' trip to experience the amazing wildlife of Botswana, sleeping under canvas and travelling in an open-sided 4x4 game viewing vehicle.

-After arriving at our campsite in this pristine conservation area that offers superb game viewing and outstanding birding, settle in and relax around a roaring campfire.
+After arriving at our campsite in this pristine conservation area that offers superb land-based game viewing and outstanding birding, settle in and relax around a roaring campfire.

 Note: You will be travelling in an open-sided 4x4 game viewing vehicle throughout your trip, so you must take only soft bags (no hard suitcases).
 Apart from Chobe and Maun, be aware that you will have no WiFi or mobile phone coverage.